Vainqueur the Dragon, great calamity of his age, stirred as he awakened from his sleep.

 “Or dragons?”
 Vainqueur finished the sentence, amused.
 Well, if that ‘perk’ worked on that damn, arrogant frost dragon Icefang in the northern lands, he might just triple the size of his hoard.
 The dragon narrowed his head until it was within an inch of the thief, who tried to present a strong face.
 “Take off your hood and cloak, manling, slowly.
-Look at me in the eye.”
+Look me in the eye.”

 The manling did so, revealing his face.
-As Vainqueur had guessed, this was a young adult manling, with disgusting short black hair instead of mighty horns; how could these animals live with them Vainqueur would never understand.
+As Vainqueur had guessed, this was a young adult manling, with disgusting short black hair instead of mighty horns; how these animals could live with them Vainqueur would never understand.
 Still, the dragon liked the fear and the hint of low cunning in these small, amber eyes.
 The would-be thief also carried two metal toothpicks around his belt, not worth adding to his hoard.

 That manling was no goblin, but it would make a nice substitute.
 “Manling Victor.”